hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 Everything should now be set up to start a job.
 Any job can be started by clicking 'Submit'.
 You can stop it at any time by clicking 'Stop'.
 You cannot use the
 'Submit' job to start the exact same job multiple times.
 You can use the 'New Job - From Selected Job' option for this.
-If you delete any of the jobs, you also remove the folder that is associated with it.
+If you delete any of the jobs, you also remove the folder that it is associated with.

 Clusters
 --------